 To craft shareable content, pay attention to the list of reasons why people want to publish it:

-- It describes person’s views: 68% of people share to give people a better sense of who they are and what they care about.
+- It describes people’s views: 68% of people share to give people a better sense of who they are and what they care about.

 - It brings value: If your post covers topics that can suit subscribers’ needs, it’s more likely they will share it with their audience.